Danny999999999/notes-on-programming-language-design/slides/module_09_typeclasses.md/module_09_typeclasses.md

 Haskell does not have classes.
 It doesn't need them.
 It *does* need interfaces, and they are confusingly called *typeclasses*.

+Typeclasses are how Haskell implements *subtype polymorphism*.
+Think of it as letting you implement an interface to allow types to be used in new ways, just like in Java.

 ---

 # Making one